GoogleCloudPlatform/gke-managed-certs/README.md

 # Troubleshooting

+1. Check Kubernetes events attached to ManagedCertificate and Ingress resources for information on temporary failures.

-1. Use the same ManagedCertificate resource at every endpoint to which your domain resolves to.
+2. Use the same ManagedCertificate resource at every endpoint to which your domain resolves to.

    A real life example is when your example.com domain points at two IP addresses, one for IPv4 and one for IPv6.
 You [deploy two Ingress objects](https://github.com/kubernetes/ingress-gce/issues/87) to handle IPv4 and IPv6 traffic separately.
 If you create two separate ManagedCertificate resources and attach each of them to one of the Ingresses, one of the ManagedCertificate resources may not be provisioned.
-The reason is that the Certificate Authority is free to check any of the IP addresses the domain resolves to.
+The reason is that the Certificate Authority is free to verify challenges on any of the IP addresses the domain resolves to.

-2. GKE Managed Certificates communicate with GKE Ingress using annotation kubernetes.io/pre-shared-cert.
+3. Managed Certificates communicate with GKE Ingress using annotation kubernetes.io/pre-shared-cert.
 Problems may arise for instance if you:

    * forcibly keep clearing this annotation,